Do you believe every community deserves good schools?

 More about Lionel Sosa

-During the course of his career, Lionel has played an active role in the field of education.
-He helped the University of the Incarnate Word increase its enrollment from 1,200 to its current level of nearly 11,000.
-Sosa served on the Board of Regents of The Texas A&M University System and the Boards of Sesame Workshop (creators of Sesame Street), ACT (American College Testing) and PBS, the Public Broadcasting System, and the Board of Trustees for the University of the Incarnate Word.
-He currently serves as an advisor to the president of Texas A&M–San Antonio.
-In 2015-16, he served as a planning member to the Texas Higher Education Coordinating Board’s Texas 60X30 initiative.
+During the course of his career, Lionel has helped the University of the Incarnate Word increase enrollment from 1,200 to its current level of nearly 11,000.
+Sosa served on the Board of Regents of The Texas A&M University System and the Boards of Sesame Workshop (creators of Sesame Street), ACT (American College Testing), PBS, the Public Broadcasting System as well as the Board of Trustees for the University of the Incarnate Word.
+He currently serves as an advisor to the president of Texas A&M San Antonio.
+Lionel served as a planning member to the Texas Higher Education Coordinating Board’s Texas 60X30 initiative.

-Lionel is an acknowledged expert in Hispanic consumer and voter behavior and was named “One of the 25 most influential Hispanics in America” by Time Magazine.
+Lionel was named “One of the 25 most influential Hispanics in America” by Time Magazine.
 NBC.com named him as one of the five people in the U.S. who are “The Keepers of the Latino Culture.”
+In 2000, he was awarded an Honorary Doctorate Degree by the University of the Incarnate Word.
+Lionel has written and published a variety of books: The American Dream; Think & Grow Rich: A Latino Choice; and the award-winning “Children of the Revolución: How the Mexican Revolution Changed America.”

 She holds bachelor’s and master’s degrees in political science from St. Mary’s University.
 Kathy currently serves on the Generation Texas Board of Directors.
 She was appointed by former Governor George W. Bush to the Children’s Trust Fund of Texas Council, and by Governor Rick Perry to the Founding Board of The Texas Conference for Women.
 Kathy served as a member of the Girl Scout National Board, a member of the National Board of Directors – AVANCE, and is past-chair of City Year San Antonio.
 She also was named by Inc. magazine as an Entrepreneur of the Year.